How to Write a Re-Engagement Email

 ‘Dear Max, there have been some big changes around here!
 Don’t miss the latest range of condiments just released this week.
 Our company has been looking to be more eco-forward, and we’ve really nailed it with this recent launch.’

-Reminder of Subscription
+Reminder of subscription

-‘Hey you, it’s been a while since you’ve opened our emails.
+‘ Hey you, it’s been a while since you’ve opened our emails.
 Your subscription matters to us, and we want you to get the best out of it.’

 Sometimes, if it’s an old email or someone’s been away, a simple reminder email is enough.
+If you don’t send out relevant content to your subscriber list often, this is a neat way to boost customer retention and kick off an email re-engagement campaign.

-Feedback Request
+Feedback request

-‘Dear Jeremy, we were wondering if you could fill out this quick survey about your experiences with our brand.
+‘ Dear Jeremy, we were wondering if you could fill out this quick survey about your experiences with our brand.
 It is only a few questions, and it would be wonderful to hear your opinion on your customer experience with us.’

-Creating Urgency
+Creating urgency

-‘Hi, you’ll have to be quick if you want to take advantage of our most recent promotion!
+‘ Hi, you’ll have to be quick if you want to take advantage of our most recent promotion!
 It runs out THIS SUNDAY at 10 PM, so click here to get your orders in before stock runs out.’

-Tips for Creating a Re-engagement Email
+Tips for Creating a re-engagement email

 Regardless of the format, or even if you see a combination of types over a few weeks, you have to get the content on point.
 If it isn’t, the whole thing becomes pointless.

-The subject line is what grabs the reader.
+The email subject line is what grabs the reader.
 It has to be good enough to make them click on the email and open it to read further.
 So, it is crucial.
 It can’t be (no subject) or ‘read me’ it has to grab and pop.
-Try using alliteration or a one-liner, or personalise it with their name.
+Try using alliteration or a one-liner, or personalize it with their name.

-Use the Customer’s Name
+Use the customer’s name

 Don’t forget a call to action because this well-known marketing trick engages with motivational language and inspires active choices.
 Phrases like: